 David Acton, PhD

-I aim to uncover the structure of networks within the mammalian spinal cord involved in the processing of sensory information and the generation of movement.
-Using intersectional genetic strategies in combination with techniques including electrophysiology and behavioral analysis, I am characterizing molecularly defined populations of neurons and how they interact within circuits to control behavior.
+I am primarily interested in the networks within the mammalian spinal cord that process sensory information and generate motor behaviors.
+Using intersectional genetic strategies in combination with techniques including electrophysiology and behavioral analysis, I am characterizing molecularly defined populations of neurons and how they interact within circuits to determine adaptive behaviors.